Rietta1/cicd_jenkins_project/README.md

 - kubectl
 - note: when using docker agent, install docker pipeline

-Login into sonarqube and change password, but user and password is admin.
+Login into sonarqube and change the password, both user and password is admin.

 **To configure Static code analysis: Sonarqube `http://54.245.66.159:9000`** Go to Administration, security, user, tokens and generate a token, copy the token, go to Jenkins, manage Jenkins, configure system, SonarQube servers( check env var, name= sonar, add the sonar url), apply save.
-Go back to Sonarqube servers ,click on 'add' , jenkins, global credentials kind = secret text, add the token copied from sonarqube server, save and apply
+Go back to Sonarqube servers,click on 'add', Jenkins, global credentials kind = secret text, add the token copied from sonarqube server, save and apply

 **To configure Quality Gate Status Check: `http://54.245.66.159:9000`** Go to Administration, configuration, webhook, create (add name and Jenkins url/sonarqube-webhook/ `http://54.245.66.159:8080/sonarqube-webhook/`)

 **To configure docker**
-Go to manage Jenkins, add credentials, add a username and password then, Go to pipeline syntax and create 'withCredentials: bind Credntials with variables',using Username and password (separated), then go and use username(USER) and password(PASS) add that to your shared lib or jenkinsfile.
+Go to manage Jenkins, add credentials, add a username and password then, Go to pipeline syntax and create 'withCredentials: bind Credentials with variables',using Username and password (separated), then go and use username(USER) and password(PASS) add that to your shared lib or jenkinsfile.

 **To connect AWS to Jenkins**

-Go to plugins and install CloudBees AWS Credentials Version, Go to pipeline syntax = withCredentials: bind Credntials with variables , and create one using aws credentials, add Access Key ID and Secret Access Key.
+Go to plugins and install CloudBees AWS Credentials Version, Go to pipeline syntax = withCredentials: bind credentials with variables, and create one using aws credentials, add Access Key ID and Secret Access Key.

 OR

-Go to pipeline syntax = withCredentials: bind credentials with variables, and create one using secret text and add the access key and secret key individually.
+Go to pipeline syntax = withCredentials: bind credentials with variables, create one using secret text and add the access key and secret key individually.

 **Install aws cli**
 install aws cli and configure